-A rollator, rolling walker or rollator walker as they are variously know, were designed to meet specific needs which were not being met by the traditional walker.
+A rollator, rolling walker or rollator walker as they are variously know, were designed to meet specific needs which weren’t met by the traditional walker.
 People with weight issues or physical health conditions complained they needed a regular walker with a seat and larger wheels.
-They wanted to have the convenience of being able to sit down when they were tired from walking or needed a rest as well as being able to navigate rough ground and for use outdoors.
+They wanted to have the convenience of being able to sit down when they were tired from walking for a much needed rest as well as being able to navigate rough ground and for use outdoors.

-With this in mind, rollator walkers were designed to be used indoors and outdoors, on uneven surfaces as well as holding high weight capacities with swivel wheels at the front so people can manoeuvre them easily.
+With this in mind, the best designed rollator walkers were created to be used indoors and outdoors, on uneven surfaces as well as holding heavier weight individuals with swivel wheels at the front so people can maneuver them easily.
 The benefits of a rollator walker are many, foremost is giving their owners independence and choice without having to depend on others for assistance.

-Some Of The Questions You Need To Ask Before Buying A Rollator Walker
+Some Of The Questions To Ask Before Buying A Rollator Walker

 Weight Capacity: how much does that person weigh?
 When looking for the best rollator walker, it is important to make sure the weight capacity of the rollator will accommodate your weight.
-For example if you are tall and weigh around 300 lbs, you do not want a rollator with a capacity of 250 lbs!
+For example if you are tall and weigh around 300 plus lbs, you don’t want a rollator with a weight capacity of 250 lbs!
 Here’s why you would choose a rollator transport chair

 Seat Width: Another important feature to be aware of is the seat width.
 Many standard seat widths in rollators vary between 13 to 15 inches.
 Make sure you comfortably fit this seat width.